pauloacs/Computational-Rheology/README.md

 3- Assuming A=lambda*D with further mathematical simplifications

-4- Using eigen decompotion on D (deformation rate tensor) to obtain the eigen vectors as the principal directions
+4- Using eigen decompotion on D (deformation rate tensor) to use the eigen vectors as the principal directions

   i - Numerically solving principal deformations dif. equation